remibet/wai-about-wai/_about/translating/getting-started-translating.md

 ref: /about/translating/getting-started/
 lang: en
 doc-note-type: draft
-doc-note-message-md: This page is a first draft documentation to guide volunteer translators. **It welcomes feedbacks**, even if steps 4 & 5 need updates and step-by-step instructions (to be added to Using Github guide).
+doc-note-message-md: This page is a first draft documentation to guide volunteer translators. **It welcomes feedbacks**.

 description: Help make the Web accessible to people with disabilities around the world.
 We appreciate your contributions to translating W3C WAI accessibility resources.
 image: /content-images/wai-about-wai/social-translations.png